inkblot/sly/app/README.md

 ## Parts of the system

-In **sly-app**, these separate pieces are *services*.
+In **sly-app**, the separate pieces that are assembled into an application are *services*.
 A service uses *handles* to reference other services as *dependencies*.
 Services are *bound* to handles in order to make them available as dependencies.
-An application is either a `Runner` that implements a short-lived application, or a `Starter` that implements a long-lived application.
-An *application function* is the sequence of bindings followed by a *resolution* that results in one of these types.
-The application function that produces a `Runner` is then either *run*, or one that produces a `Starter` is *started*, in order to commence the execution of the application.
+An application is either a `Runner` that implements a short-lived application, or a `Starter` that implements a long-lived application which is *resolved*.
+An *application function* is the sequence of bindings followed by a resolution that results in one of these two types.
+An application function that produces a `Runner` is then *run*, whereas one that produces a `Starter` is *started*, in both cases this causes the application to begin executing.

 ### Services